| | | | |

-Simple Knit Arm Warmers Pattern (Je Suis Prest)
+Simple Outlander Arm Warmers Knitting Pattern (Je Suis Prest)

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-Inspired by Claire’s blue knitted arm warmers she wears in Outlander season 2 episode 9 ‘Je Suis Prest’.
+Inspired by Claire’s blue knitted arm warmers, she wears them in Outlander season 2 episode 9, ‘Je Suis Prest’.

 Simple beginner arm warmers knitting pattern - Je Suis Prest